groovemonkey/jekyll-foundation5-sass-base/readme.md

 # A Base Template For Jekyll and Foundation 5

 Sometimes instead of writing world-changing back-end code, I design small static websites.
 They're simple, so they should be quick to create, but I'd still like them to look good and be easy to work with.
 I want a usable grid system.
 I want things to automatically look good on mobile devices.
-I want to write scss instead of CSS, to stave off carpel tunnel for a few more years.
+I want to write scss instead of CSS, to stave off carpal tunnel for a few more years.

 That's why this template exists.
 Clone it, and you can be up and running in no time.